 - TT: normal risk of Grave’s

-The PDE8B gene polymorphism is associated with TSH levels, specifically in those of European descent.[ref]
-There are quite a few studies on this gene.
-Do a search in PubMed if you need further information.
+The PDE8B gene variant has been repeatedly associated with TSH levels, specifically in those of European descent.[ref]

 - AA: increased serum TSH [ref]